 Eligibility.
-The 2004 Plan provides for the grant of ISOs, within the meaning of section 422 of the Code, to our employees, and for the grant of nonstatutory stock options, restricted stock, restricted stock units, stock appreciation rights, performance units and other incentive awards to our employees, directors and other service providers.
-As of September 2, 2014, there were approximately 1,340 employees (plus service providers) who were eligible to participate in the 2004 Plan.
+The 2004 Plan provides for the grant of ISOs, within the meaning of section 422 of the Code, to our employees, and for the grant of non-statutory stock options, restricted stock, restricted stock units, stock appreciation rights, performance units and other incentive awards to our employees, directors and other service providers.